seanpm2001/Camera-privacy-specification/OldVersions/README/English/1/README.txt

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse the following the specification section.</b></p></summary>

-The lid specification must be followed in its entirety, without cherrypicking.
+The lid specification must be followed in its entirety, without [`cherrypicking`](#Cherrypicking).
 You must always follow the latest version of the lid specification from the original author, even if it is not available in your native language.

 Note: currently, translations in languages other than English only apply to version 2.
 You must speak English to use this specification until a verified translation for the latest version is available.